-There is a strong bicycling culture in Cambridge and a nearby bike path and so many families chose to ride their bikes.
+There is a strong bicycling culture in Cambridge and a nearby bike path, so many families choose to ride their bikes.

 Automobile traffic in the Boston area can be unpredictable and so we offer a 30 minute window during which students can be dropped off in the morning.
 There is no additional fee for using the early drop-off option.

-Due to our COVID regulations, only students and faculty are permitted to enter the school building.
 Parents are asked to drop off and pick up their children outside of the building.
 Parents are allowed in the building on Friday afternoons.

 All doors open at 7:30am and close at 6:00pm.